nLab

 Valuation rings from valuation functions

-Quite generally, we may define a valuation on a field K to be a function
+Quite generally, we may define a valuation on a field KK to be a function

 v:KG{0}v: K \to G \cup \{0\}